mongodb-partners/maap-framework/docs/maap-docs/docs/intro.md

 The documentation also highlights the process of instantiating embedding and LLM models based on the configuration.
 Different classes are instantiated based on the specified class_name in the configuration, catering to various services like VertexAI, Azure-OpenAI, Cohere, and others for embeddings, and a similar approach is taken for LLM models with classes like Fireworks, Anthropic, and Bedrock.

 Data loaders play a significant role in how data is ingested into the system.
 The framework supports multiple types of data loaders (e.g., WebLoader, PdfLoader, SitemapLoader, DocxLoader, ConfluenceLoader), each tailored to handle specific data sources like web pages, PDF files, sitemaps, DOCX documents, and Confluence spaces.
-These loaders are configured with parameters such as source paths and chunking details, and then added to a dataloaders array for processing.
+These loaders are configured with parameters such as source paths and chunking details, and then added to a data loaders array for processing.

 After configuring the application, the user is guided through the process of ingesting data, running the server, and starting the UI client application.
 The UI client application runs locally, allowing users to interact with the chatbot through a web interface.